Does Janet Jackson's Son Eissa Know His Mom Is Famous? She Says... - NewsBreak

 "I could literally feel their proud energy and vibration for their mama singing - they felt it," Dwayne Johnson wrote alongside a video of the special moment Dwayne Johnson is proud of his family.
 The Jungle Cruise actor posted a heartfelt clip of him holding daughters Jasmine, 6, and Tiana, 4 — whom he shares with Lauren Hashian — while his wife performed the National Anthem on Sunday at SoFi Stadium ahead of the NFL match between the Los Angeles Rams and Seattle Seahawks.
 Alongside the video he shared...

+Nicki Minaj was in full celebration mode this week as she turned 40 on Thursday (December 8) but the trolls were attempting to bully her with disrespectful hashtags.
+According to AllHipHop, Nicki’s biggest haters hatched a plan to troll her by making the hashtags #Shes40 and #FatAndForty at midnight sharp.

-Mariah Carey and Nick Cannon’s Twins Surprise Fans By Joining the Singer During Her Macy’s Day Parade Performance
+Mariah Carey and Nick Cannon’s twins steal the show at Thanksgiving parade

-Marion Curtis/StarPix for Apple/Shutterstock A family affair!
-Mariah Carey lived out her holiday dreams by performing in the finale of the 2022 Macy’s Thanksgiving Day Parade — and 11-year-old twins Moroccan and Monroe were there to join her.
-"Happy Thanksgiving!!!🍁,” Carey, 52, wrote via Instagram on Thursday, November 24, alongside images from the event.
-“Grateful […]
+Moroccan and Monroe have stolen the show! see also Internet doesn’t hold back after Mariah Carey’s Thanksgiving Day Parade performance Donning a massive pink dress with an umbrella, Mariah sang...
+Mariah Carey and Nick Cannon’s 11-year-old twins made an adorable cameo in their mom’s Macy’s Thanksgiving Day Parade performance on Thursday.
+As the Grammy winner sang “All I Want for Christmas Is You,” her preteens danced inside of open green presents.
+Monroe stunned in a white fairy outfit, featuring a tutu, wings and a tiara.
+Moroccan, for his part, sported a red sweatshirt and black pants, nearly matching the nutcrackers performing alongside Carey, 52.
+At the end of...

+Derrick Jaxn Divorces His Long-Suffering Wife Da’Naia Jackson After He’s Pictured Partying In Miami With Mystery Woman

 E!
 News